 1 Whosoever believeth that Jesus is the Christ is born of God: and every one that loveth him that begat loveth him also that is begotten of him.

-This verse states plainly that if you believe in Jesus, you have been born again into God's family.
-That means that you are made a sibling of Jesus Christ by faith alone, as John 1:12 and Galatians 3:26 also attest to.
+This verse states that believers have been "born of God".
 It doesn't say "will be born of God", it says "is born of God", present tense.
-The moment you put your faith in Christ to save you, you receive the new birth.
+The moment one puts their faith faith in Christ to save them, they receive the new birth (John 1:12, Galatians 3:26).

-This new birth is born of "incorruptible seed" (1 Peter 1:23), and "cannot sin" (1 John 3:9).
+This new birth is born of "incorruptible seed" (1 Peter 1:23), and "cannot sin" (1 John 3:9, 5:18).
 When we die, this is all that will remain, which is why we will never sin in Heaven.
-The New Man within every born-again believer is therefore as perfect as Jesus Christ, and absolutely nothing can alter that, which is why we are predestinated to be just like Him after we die (Romans 8:29).
+This nature exists, presently, in every single believer.

-While we live on earth, this nature of our new birth struggles against our old nature (Galatians 5:17), which is the flesh of our old birth, something I cover in-depth in an article titled Every Believer Has Two Natures.
-The new creature that's born of God however, is incorruptible and sinless, and so obviously cannot possibly go to Hell.
+While we live on earth, this nature of our new birth struggles against our old nature (Galatians 5:17), which is the flesh of our old birth, something covered in-depth in an article titled Every Believer Has Two Natures.
+The new creature that is born of God however, is incorruptible and sinless.

-The part of you that is even capable of sinning is not the real "you" that God sees, if you have been born again (Romans 7:14-20).
-It's merely a remnant of your first birth which has absolutely no affect whatsoever on your new nature from the new birth.
+The part of a believer that is even capable of sinning is not the real "them" that God sees, if they have been born again (Romans 7:14-20).
+It's merely a remnant of their first birth which has absolutely no affect whatsoever on their new nature from the new birth.

 John 10:28-29